mortie23/fastapi-linear-model-demo/README.md

 ### The model

-First we need a simple example of a _model_.
+First, we need a simple example of a _model_.
 We will use linear regression to model the relationship between height and weight.

 A small sample of heights and weights was used.